Kawaza/Keystone-Hub/README.md

 - Manage Messages
 - Use External Emojis

-## Contributing
-We welcome contributions!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For questions or suggestions:
-- Discord: thisisbeel